AndresNeron/database-encryption/README.md

 3. Compress the files you want to encrypt into a single zip file.
 Replace file1.txt, file2.txt, etc., with the actual names of the files.

-- 'zip -r files.zip file1.txt file2.txt'
+- zip -r files.zip file1.txt file2.txt

 In the current example, I downloaded some databases from `https://data.gov` and I zip it to encrypt it.